joaopeixoto13/OPTEE-RPI4/README.md

 # Generate the ARM Trusted Firmware

-In this case, although ARM offers the [Firmware](https://github.com/ARM-software/arm-trusted-firmware) support to Raspberry Pi 4 platform,
+In this case, although ARM offers the [Firmware](https://github.com/ARM-software/arm-trusted-firmware) support to Raspberry Pi 4 platform, at the moment the BL32 (or Trusted OS) is not supported.

+In a more technical perspective, the ARM implements the **cold boot path**, or ARM Trusted Firmware (ATF) Secure Boot, that is responsible to authenticate a series of cryptographic signed binary images each containing a different stage or element in the system boot process to be loaded and executed.
+Every bootloader (BL) stage accomplishes a different stage in the initialization process:

+- **BL1** - AP Trusted ROM
+- **BL2** - Trusted Boot Firmware
+- **BL31** - EL3 Runtime Firmware
+- **BL32** - Secure-EL1 Payload
+- **BL33** - Non-trusted Firmware

 First, we need to fork (or download) the existing ARM Trusted Firmware from the offcial ARM Github website: